 I study the health effects of air pollution in human subjects.
-I focus on the chemistry and toxicity of smoke and on how exposure to cigarette smoke can cause heart and lung disease.
+I focus on the chemistry and toxicity of smoke and on how exposure to tobacco or cannabis smoke can cause heart and lung disease.
 My analysis of tobacco industry research showed that sidestream cigarette smoke (the primary constituent of secondhand cigarette smoke) is more toxic than the smoke that smokers inhale and that secondhand smoke becomes more toxic as it ages.